mpyne-navy/ade-example/instructions/OPNAVINST 6110.1J.md

 determine whether non-participation was authorized or unauthorized.
 All unauthorized non-participation shall be designated as “UA” in PRIMS and scored a PFA failure.
+    7. COs will conduct PFA spot checks.
+BCA and PRT failures incurred during a spot check are not counted when determining whether processing for ADSEP is required, but may result in FEP enrollment at the CO's discretion.
 3. PFA Notification.
 The command shall provide a notification at least 10 weeks in advance of scheduled PFA dates.
 This notification is intended for the preparations required by the